andres-mpu/js-pong/README.md

 # pongJS

-Pong using HTML5 canvas and Javascript
+Pong video game using HTML5 canvas and Javascript